potassco/clorm/docs/clorm/predicate.rst

    ASP syntax also supports *complex terms* (also called *functions* but we will avoid this usage to prevent confusion with Python functions) which we will discuss later.
-Note however that ASP does not support real number values.
+Note, however that ASP does not support real number values.

-The following Python code provides the mapping to the ASP predicates:
+To provide a mapping that satisfies the above predicate we need to sub-class the ``Predicate`` class and use the ``ConstantField`` and ``StringField`` classes.
+These field classes, including the ``IntegerField``, are all sub-classes of the base ``RawField`` class.

 .. code-block:: python

-   from clorm import *
+   from clorm import Predicate, ConstantField, StringField

    class Address(Predicate):
       entity = ConstantField